Arsenal on this day in history. The March Files.

 28 March 2013: Arsenal announced that Diaby has been injured in training and would be out for nine months.
 On 28 July 2015 Diaby moved to Marseille but sadly a further injury on 27 November 2015 put him out of action once more.

 29 March 1919: Clem Voysey played his first match listed as “Newman” on the team sheet in a pre-season friendly.
-Later in his career there were two investigations into his contractual arrangements at Arsenal and the club was found guilty of paying a “signing on” fee.
+Later in his career there were two investigations into his contractual arrangements at Arsenal and the club was eventually found guilty of paying a “signing on” fee although it continued to deny the claims, and the evidence was flimsy to say the least.

 29 March 1937: Stoke 0 Arsenal 0 made it two 0-0 draws and two 1-1 draws in the last four games and seven draws and three wins in last 10.
-Arsenal still managed to come third in the league.
+Arsenal were still top but eventually came third in the league following an end of season burst by Man City who won the title.
+The following season Man City were relegated.
+It was the first game for Arthur Biggs.

 29 March 1954: Arsenal beat Chelsea in the London Challenge Cup to win the trophy for the sixth time.
 The competition, which Arsenal had first entered in 1908 continued until 1974.